- Can I apply in more than one genre?

 Although many former participants of the Mentor Series have gone on to publish books, publication is not a guarantee of the program.
 What you will get is intensive and insightful criticism about your work.
 You will learn ways in which you can become a stronger writer.
 And you will make what can prove to be very deep, meaningful connections with the other writers in the group as well as with the mentors.
 Some participants from years ago still continue to meet as writers’ groups.
 Some participants are still in contact with some of their mentors.
 You will get out of the program as much as you want, and as much as you are willing to put in.

-The Loft Mentor Series in Poetry and Creative Prose is now closed.
-The deadline for entry was April 29, 2016 at 11:59 p.m.
+The Loft Mentor Series in Poetry and Creative Prose is now open.
+The deadline for entry is April 28, 2017 at 11:59 p.m.
 (CST).

 The Loft Mentor Series in Poetry and Creative Prose offers twelve emerging Minnesota writers the opportunity to work intensively with six nationally acclaimed writers of prose and poetry.
 Selected participants work throughout the year with the six mentors, and all participants and mentors give public readings at the Loft.
 The mentors for the upcoming season will be poets Sun Yung Shin and Abdul Ali, nonfiction writers Laura Flynn and Allison Hedge Coke, and fiction writers Julie Schumacher and Ayana Mathis.